bewon/nest-assets-wallet/README.md

 1. **User-Friendly Dashboard**: The dashboard provides a clear overview of your assets, making it easy to track their performance.

-2. **Advanced Analysis**: Calculate the profits and losses of your investments and generate charts to visualize your financial data.
+2. **Advanced Analysis**: Calculate the profits and losses of your investments plus generate charts to visualize your financial data.
 3. **User Updates**: Asset values and profits are updated by the user, ensuring full control over the data.
 4. **Asset Groups**: Organize your assets into groups for better organization and analysis.
 5. **Automation with GitHub Actions**: Utilize GitHub Actions for automating tasks like testing and deployment.
 6. **Responsive Design**: The application is built with a responsive design to ensure a seamless experience on various devices.